 On the Motortown tour our artists who travelled South faced threats and attacks from local white residents.
 Some inhospitable Southerners concerned about our getting voting rights fired rifles at one of our buses.
 In some towns, performers were confronted by sheriffs with ferocious dogs.
 Simon Legree was still to be reckoned with.

 Segregation was still a reality.
 In the places the tour was headed, blacks still had separate water fountains and bathrooms, and they were forced to sit at the backs of public buses.
 The audiences would be segregated or were allowed to attend the same show as long as each race stayed on either side of a police-guarded rope, that divided the performance hall.
 Then they started to hear our sound and we would go back and the audiences were integrated, the kids dancing together and holding hands.
 Acts like ours didn’t just entertain millions of people-we played the musical accompaniment to the civil rights movement and helped ease racial tensions during that hurly burly.
-We fostered the sense that blacks were soon to enter a world of equality through the front door.’
+We fostered the sense that blacks, whether they had lived close to their master or had came from the field, were soon to enter a world of equality through the front door.’